 Please scroll down...

-‘Although few people believe in magic there are already signs with us today that an ever-increasing number of us believe in realms outside of science.
-Clairvoyance, life after death, premonitions, ghosts, water divining, placebos and faith healing are all examples of the scientifically impossible that a significant number of the population either believe in or have an open mind about.’
+‘Although few people believe in magic, there are already signs with us today that an ever-increasing number of us believe in realms outside of science.
+Clairvoyance, life after death, premonitions, ghosts, water divining, placebos and faith healing are all examples of the scientifically inexplicable that a significant number of the population either believe in or have an open mind about.’